Guides/Mice·beginner·7 min read

 Razer Optical (Gen 2 / Gen 3)

-Razer's in-house design.
-Crisp, very fast (~0.2 ms switch latency), in Viper, DeathAdder, and Basilisk Pro lines.
+Razer's own design.
+Crisp and very fast.
+Found in the Viper, DeathAdder, and Basilisk lines.

 LK Optical (Light Strike)

-Originally for keyboards; LK 2.0 used in Glorious Model O 2 Wireless and the Endgame Gear OP1 8K.
-Light, fast, slightly mushy compared to mechanical.
+Used in the Glorious Model O 2 Wireless and Endgame Gear OP1 8K.
+Light and fast, a little softer than mechanical.

 TTC Optical

-Common in budget Chinese mice (Attack Shark, Aula, Delux).
-Quality varies; usually decent for the price.
+Common in budget mice like Attack Shark and Aula.
+Quality varies, but usually good for the price.

 Pre-travel and post-travel